iheartjs-dev/cypress-realworld-app/README.md

 To generate a code coverage report:

-1. Run `yarn cypress:run --env coverage=true` and wait for the test run to complete.
+1. Run `npm run cypress:run --env coverage=true` and wait for the test run to complete.
 2. Once the test run is complete, you can view the report at `coverage/index.html`.

 ## License